Loading...

 The Group Relations Programme

-Group Relations conferences are a vital ingredient for anyone interested in developing and deepening their leadership strategy and Organisational Practice
+Group Relations conferences are a vital ingredient for anyone interested in developing and deepening their leadership strategy and organisational practice

 Group Relations conferences offer opportunities to learn about group, organisational and social dynamics; the exercise of authority from role, and power from person; the interplay between tradition, innovation and change; and the relationship of organisations to their social, political and economic environments.